Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 ```

-No interaction between nutrients and temperature was found to significantly affect stability.
-We thus retain the simplest model without interaction term.

 # Asynchrony
 Response diversity (aka balance) has been suggested as a mechanism that promotes temporal stability of community biomass by promoting species asynchrony.

-We thus calculated the asynchrony index suggested by Gross et al. (2014)[https://www.journals.uchicago.edu/doi/epdf/10.1086/673915] to calculate the effect of asynchrony on temporal stability and to see how reponse diversity relate to asynchrony.
+We thus calculated the asynchrony index suggested by [Gross et al. 2014](https://www.journals.uchicago.edu/doi/epdf/10.1086/673915) to calculate the effect of asynchrony on temporal stability and to see how reponse diversity relate to asynchrony.
 The index ranges between -1 and 1, with -1 indicating perfect asyncrony and 1 being perfectly synchronous, and 0 indicating random variation.